-- 1. What is to be provided under the contract? - 2.
-Is the provision of the goods, works, or services in question one of the functions or policies we have assessed as being relevant to meeting the duty to promote race equality? - 3.
-Is the provision of the goods, works, or services in question likely to affect, directly or indirectly, our ability to meet the duty to promote race equality? - 4.
-If the answer to either 2 or 3 is yes, is it necessary to include requirements for promoting race equality in the contract, to make sure we meet the duty? - 5.
-If the answer to 4 is yes, what race equality requirements are appropriate for the contract in question?
+- 3. Is the provision of the goods, works, or services in question likely to affect, directly or indirectly, our ability to meet the duty to promote race equality? - 4.
+If the answer to questions 2 or 3 is yes, is it necessary to include requirements for promoting race equality in the contract, to make sure we meet the duty? - 5.
+If the answer to question 4 is yes, what race equality requirements are appropriate for the contract?